wakandacat/TzavelasEllena_IMD3901_A2/README.md

 ## My Approach

  For this assignment, I decided to create a serene environment with snow.
 The natural thought progression from this was to be able to manipulate snowballs.
 I wanted the user to pick up a snowball from a snowpile and manipulate it in some way to then throw the snowball.
-I wanted the controls to be simple so that they would work on both desktop and mobile with much adjustment.
+I wanted the controls to be simple so that they would work on both desktop and mobile without much adjustment.
 In the end, I decided that a UI would be best for controlling the manipulations, so I added a slider for the radius size and a color picker.
 I also added the aframe-physics-system library (using the cannon.js version) for being able to throw the snowballs and detect when they collided with the ground in order to destroy them.

  The project is usable on both desktop and mobile.